Sequence and Consequence: Sequentiality

 Surprisingly, Restricted Sequentiality turns out to be equivalent to the full strength Sequentiality schema against the background of \vflat: see \cref{app:restrictedseq} for a proof.
 Restricted Sequentiality can be false in flat models for the same reason as Sequentiality: in fact since $r$ is necessarily equivalent to $p\vee q$ in the model from \cref{nonsequential}, this model also demonstrates the invalidity of Restricted Sequentiality in \vflat.
-Meanwhile, seeing why Restricted Sequentiality holds in $\omega$-sequence models is perhaps even easier than Sequentiality itself.
-For suppose the antecedent and $p\vee q$ are both true at $\sigma$; without loss of generality, we may suppose that $p$ is true at $\sigma$.
-Then as we pop worlds off $\sigma$ one at a time, if we ever reach a tail where $p$ is false, $q$ will have to be true there; as we continue popping, if we ever reach a tail where $q$ is false, $p$ will have to be true \emph{there}, and so on.
+And seeing why Restricted Sequentiality holds in $\omega$-sequence models brings out in a simple way the intuition for why these axiom schemas are valid in these models.
+Suppose the antecedent and $p\vee q$ are both true at $\sigma$; without loss of generality, suppose in particular that $p$ is true at $\sigma$.
+Then as we pop worlds off the beginning of $\sigma$ one at a time, if we ever reach a tail where $p$ is false, $q$ will have to be true there; as we continue popping, if we ever reach a tail where $q$ is false, $p$ will have to be true \emph{there}, and so on.
 Since all the tails of $\sigma$ will eventually be reached in this process, either $p$ or $q$ (or both) is true at all of them, meaning that $\Box(p \vee q)$ is true at $\sigma$.